Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 3. **FIN from Receiver**: After sending any remaining data, B sends its own FIN packet to A, indicating its readiness to close the connection.
 4. **ACK from Initiator**: A responds with a final ACK packet acknowledging B's FIN.
 Post this, A can safely close the connection.
 B, upon receiving this ACK, will also close the connection.
 This ensures a clean and orderly termination of the connection from both ends.

+## Understanding TCP Packet Sticking

+TCP packet sticking refers to the phenomenon where multiple data packets transmitted from one source are interpreted as a single packet by the receiving end.
+This behavior stems from TCP’s stream-oriented nature, which views data as a continuous stream, not as discrete units.
+Grasping this concept is essential for front-end developers, especially those dealing with real-time data flows.

+### Reasons Behind TCP Packet Sticking
+TCP packet sticking is influenced by several factors that affect the handling and interpretation of data packets:

+**Application and TCP Buffer Size Discrepancy**
+TCP might combine small, frequently sent data chunks into fewer packets to enhance transmission efficiency.
+This occurs particularly when the data written by the application is much smaller than the TCP buffer size.

+**Receiver Processing Delays**
+Delays in processing at the receiver’s end can lead to the accumulation of packets in the TCP buffer, which may then be treated as a single larger packet.
+This is common when the receiver does not quickly read the incoming data.

+**Network Conditions and Retransmission**
+Variations in network conditions, such as congestion or transmission delays, and TCP’s retransmission strategies for handling lost packets can cause packets to be grouped upon receipt.

+### Mitigating TCP Packet Sticking
+Several technical solutions can be implemented to prevent TCP packet sticking and ensure accurate data transmission:

+**Delimiters**
+Using specific characters or sequences to mark the end of messages can delineate message boundaries.
+This method requires caution, as delimiters might inadvertently occur within the data, potentially leading to parsing errors.

+**Length-Prefixed Data**
+A robust solution involves prefixing each data segment with its length, informing the receiver of the exact byte count of the message.
+This ensures messages are fully and correctly reconstructed, independent of packet reception sequence.

+**Application-Level Framing**
+Creating custom protocols at the application level to define the structure and handling of messages can significantly reduce packet sticking.
+This technique can incorporate both delimiter and length-based strategies to adapt to different data transmission conditions.

+**Fixed-Length Messages**
+Employing messages with a predetermined size can facilitate data processing, as the receiver always knows the size of expected data, minimizing the risk of packet merging.

+## Difference between HTTP and UDP

+HTTP (Hypertext Transfer Protocol) and UDP (User Datagram Protocol) operate at different layers of the network stack, with HTTP functioning at the application layer and UDP at the transport layer.

+**HTTP**
+- **Layer**: Application
+- **Connection**: Connection-oriented
+- **Reliability**: HTTP is built on TCP (Transmission Control Protocol), which ensures reliable transmission of data through error checking and retransmission of lost packets.
+- **Use Cases**: Web browsing, form submission, data transfer in a reliable and ordered manner.
+- **Characteristics**: HTTP requests and responses are structured in a predefined format, allowing for complex web interactions, including state management through cookies, authentication, and caching strategies.

+**UDP**
+- **Layer**: Transport
+- **Connection**: Connectionless
+- **Reliability**: Does not guarantee delivery, order, or error checking, making it less reliable but faster compared to TCP.
+- **Use Cases**: Streaming media (video, audio), online gaming, voice over IP (VoIP) where speed is crucial and occasional data loss is acceptable.
+- **Characteristics**: Suitable for applications that require fast, efficient transmission, such as live broadcasting or multiplayer online games.

+**OSI Model Layers**
+1. Application Layer
+2. Presentation Layer
+3. Session Layer
+4. Transport Layer (TCP, UDP)
+5. Network Layer
+6. Data Link Layer
+7. Physical Layer

+**TCP/IP Model Layers**
+1. Application Layer (HTTP, DNS, SMTP)
+2. Transport Layer (TCP, UDP)
+3. Internet Layer (IP)
+4. Network Interface Layer

+## Follow-up: Difference between HTTP 1.0, 1.1, and 2.0
+**HTTP 1.0**
+- **Features**: Basic protocol supporting GET and POST methods.
+- **Connection**: Each request opens a new TCP connection, leading to overhead and latency.

+**HTTP 1.1**
+- **Features**: Introduced more sophisticated caching mechanisms (Cache-Control, ETag), persistent connections (`Connection: keep-alive`) to allow multiple requests over a single connection, range requests, and additional methods like PUT and DELETE for RESTful APIs.
+- **Performance**: Reduced latency by reusing connections, introduced chunked transfer encoding for dynamic content.

+**HTTP 2.0**
+- **Features**: Significantly improved performance through header compression (reducing overhead), multiplexing (allowing multiple requests and responses to be in flight simultaneously over a single TCP connection), and server push capabilities.
+- **Adoption**: Increasingly widespread, offering substantial efficiency improvements over HTTP/1.x.

 ## Why send options request when using HTTP cross origin?
 An OPTIONS request is vital in the CORS process to ensure secure cross-origin communication.
 It helps browsers determine whether the server's CORS policy permits the actual request, thus enhancing web security by allowing servers to specify who can access their resources and how.